mitchellfyi/rails-starter/README.md

 Then run `bundle update rails` to switch versions.

 ### "What Ruby version do I need?"
-The template requires Ruby >= 3.3.0 but supports any Ruby version from 3.3.x onwards (3.3.x, 3.4.x, etc.).
-Use whatever Ruby version you prefer as long as it meets the minimum requirement.
+The template recommends Ruby 3.4.2 for optimal compatibility and performance.
+It supports Ruby >= 3.4.0, but Ruby 3.4.2 is the recommended version for the best experience.

 ## 🆘 Getting Help

 1. **Check the docs** - Start with the module documentation
-2. **Run `bin/synth doctor`** - Diagnose common issues
+2. **Run `bin/railsplan doctor`** - Diagnose common issues
 3. **Look at the tests** - They show how features are supposed to work
 4. **Check the example apps** - See how features are used in practice